The Israel Coalition for Trauma: Activity

-The coalition provides a collaborative and holistic approach, combining the expertise we have acquired over the years with the accumulated knowledge and experience of leading organizations and government ministries specializing in dealing with crisis.
+The coalition provides a collaborative and holistic approach, combining the expertise acquired over the years with the accumulated knowledge and experience of leading organizations and government ministries specializing in dealing with crisis.

-This approach contributes to the strengthening of national resilience, optimizes national emergency preparedness and ensures continuity of treatment.
 The coalition develops and implements, together with partners from Israel and abroad, emergency and post-emergency care programs, training professionals and volunteers from various fields and volunteers - in emergency preparedness, emergency work and post-emergency rehabilitation.
 The coalition provides services in the field of trauma: direct responses in the areas of community resilience for vulnerable populations (accessible psychosocial services during an emergency event at a personal, family and community level, support during the period following the event, and providing information and education to the public on how to deal with trauma), prepares for emergency events (workshops, lessons, and practice dealing with emergencies and trauma in schools, senior centers, and other community institutions), and conducts training and instruction for intervention teams in the field.

-Since its establishment, the coalition organizations have assisted the population during various emergency events that occurred during the Second Intifada, the Second Lebanon War, the disengagement plan, and the ongoing shelling of Sderot and the communities surrounding Gaza.
-The coalition supports and works with local authorities after terrorist attacks in processing, learning from the events, and rehabilitating teams and employees.
-During various wars and military offensives including "Cast Lead" (2008-2009), "Pillar of Defense " (2012), "Protective Edge" (2014), "Guardian of the Walls" (2021), "Iron Swords" (2023-) and more, the Israeli Coalition for Trauma collaborated with government ministries to support, promote, process and rehabilitate local authorities, teams of institutions in the health and welfare systems.

-The coalition operates at the individual, family and community levels.
-Services are provided through various agencies in the Ministry of Education, the Ministry of Welfare and Social Services, the Ministry of Health and many organizations, according to the approach and training formulated by the trauma coalition.
-The center is developing a method for intervening in emergency situations and preventing trauma among students, including activities for classroom transfer, and is training psychological counseling service personnel and all teachers in the relevant local authorities to carry out these interventions in classrooms.

 The coalition operates in more than 120 local authorities.